-*This article is written collaboratively by both Rondall and Pamela. *
+*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”
 (Psalms 34:18)

 Since the beginning of this year, we have been on a wild ride.
-At the end of December, Rondall sent a letter to his sister with the Power of Attorney and Dad’s lawyer explaining all we had done to try to have sufficient income to be able to move out of the house.
+At the end of December, Rondall sent a letter to his sister who has control of Dad’s trust, and to Dad’s lawyer explaining all we had done to try to have sufficient income to be able to move out of the house.
 He notified them that if we were forced to move at that time, we would be homeless and said we would need some additional time to find employment enough to avoid homelessness.
 He knew it was a long shot, but he knew it would not be his father’s wish for us to be homeless, so it was worth a try.
 We didn’t hear anything for about three weeks, so we thought they were allowing it.
 No news is good news, right?
 No.

 Without any communication from his sister or Dad’s attorney, we were served notice of an eviction lawsuit that was filed against not only us but also our two adult children.
 His sister could have simply told us “no” when we requested more time so we would have had a definitive answer.
 Instead, she decided to take the most aggressive approach available to her.
 We couldn’t risk an eviction on our records, or our children’s, as it would impair our already uphill path to securing housing.
 This seems to have been a part of her calculus.
-In fact, we were told as much by the eviction specialist lawyer she paid for with Dad’s money, the fourth lawyer employed.
+In fact, we were told as much by the eviction specialist lawyer she hired with Dad’s money, the fifth lawyer she has employed.
 So, we moved out… without anywhere to live.
 The court date, ironically, was set for Valentine’s Day.
-Exhausted after many months of being harassed primarily by two siblings and seeing the harm they intended toward us, we were able to get things packed, the house cleaned, and everything moved into storage by the 13th.
+Exhausted after many months of being harassed and seeing the harm they intended us, we were able to get things packed, the house cleaned, and everything moved into storage by the 13th.
 Since we were no longer in possession of the premises the eviction proceedings were dismissed with no judgment from the court.

 At the court proceeding, Rondall was shaken to the core by his sister’s callous demeanor.
 There was no sense of empathy nor regret that “it had to come to this.”
-Instead, there was a sense of smug self- satisfaction- she had finally to put him in his rightful place, as she deemed it.
-When she exited the courtroom, she actually gave Pamela a taunting, self-gratified smile.
+Instead, there was a sense of smug self-satisfaction.
+She had finally put him in his rightful place, as she deemed it.
+When she exited the courtroom, she actually gave Pamela a taunting, self-gratified smirk.

 Living Without a Home